- Company: Falmouth Harbour Commissioners

 Associate name: Harriet Knowles

 Falmouth Harbour Commissioners (FHC) is a Trust Port, which is an independent statutory body controlled by an independent board and without shareholders or owners.
-With increased activity and an emphasis on regulation and transparency, FHC sought the assistance of Plymouth University academic experts, to enable them to fully understand potential environmental and socio-economic impacts to the harbour and identify operation management solutions to fulfil its obligation to future generations on issues surrounding environmental sustainability.
+With increased activity and an emphasis on regulation and transparency, FHC sought the assistance of University of Plymouth academic experts, to enable them to fully understand potential environmental and socio-economic impacts to the harbour and identify operation management solutions to fulfil its obligation to future generations on issues surrounding environmental sustainability.

 Harriet Knowles was appointed as KTP Associate in 2008 as a Maritime Sustainable Development Officer with FHC.
 With the support of University academic experts, Harriet identified key challenges the Port faced in undertaking baseline surveys and socio-economic and environmental impact assessments of current operations and the potential conflicts between environment and commerce.